Meeds122/v_blogger/README.md

 ## AI Statement
 This application utilized AI in creating HTML and CSS mockups for the web pages.
 The V backend did not utilize AI technology.

+## Author's Notes
+This application was created both to serve my own needs for a blogging engine and to learn more about the V language and HTMX web programming.